guilherme-aroliveira/my-obsidian-vault/Information Security/Cyber Security.md

 ## **Introduction**
 ---
+Cybersecurity is the ongoing effort to protect individuals, organizations and governments from digital attacks by protecting networked systems and data from unauthorized use or harm.

 <span style="color: #d65d0e">Cyber Security</span> allows to protect assets, usually digital assets.
 That can be private or personal information, to our website or application, to our entire company's data and business plan.

 <span style="color: #d65d0e">Black Hat hackers</span> <span style="color: #3588E9">--></span> in digital world, people just waiting to inflict damage to others.